-- Equality Statement

-- Whistleblowing policy

-- SEND policy

-Health and Safety
+- Behaviour policy - Health and Safety

 This policy applies to all staff in our school.

 For the purposes of this policy:

 - Staff refers to all those working for or on behalf of the school, full time or part time, in a paid or regular voluntary capacity. - A volunteer is a person who performs an activity that involves spending time, unpaid in school (except for approved expenses). - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents. - Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
 This includes unborn babies.